 Changing the subject, my hotel room was partially satisfying: it was the biggest room I ever slept in and you could see the whole of Brighton from it, which was pretty cool, but man… The bathroom was a shame.
 It was a total shame.
 A dirty shame.
 Somewhat.
 The night I arrived, I found the bathtub fairly dirty.
 Plus, the flush didn’t really work.
 Then it didn’t really work that well.
 That wasn’t cool.
 I don’t remember the name of the hotel, but that’s probably for the better because if I did, I’d write it and give the place some bad press in the process.
 Even though they’d deserve it.

 Note: Shame (2011; criminally overlooked by the Academy, like other great films) and Leaving Las Vegas (1995) were both on Film4 that night.
-And oh, there was a statue of the title character in Birdman (2014) at a cinema.
+And oh, there was a statue of the title character from Birdman (2014) at a cinema.
 Lovely!